 Our foodbank usually carries a small stock of nappies and baby wipes which we can add to your parcel.
 We cannot provide baby milk but will also signpost you to local provision of further support where possible.

 What if I can’t get to the foodbank centre?

-We are able to offer a delivery service in exceptional circumstances such as ill health, transport difficulties, shielding or isolation.
+We are able to offer a delivery service in exceptional circumstances such as ill health or transport difficulties.
 If you feel you need your food delivered please discuss this with your referral agency who will contact us on your behalf, to see if you meet the criteria for home delivery.